 The graph below illustrates the process for plotting the Variable Resource Requirement curve.
-The VRR Curve is plotted by combining a horizontal line from the y-axis to point (a), a straight line connecting points (a) and (b), a straight line connecting points (b) and (c).
+The VRR Curve is plotted by combining a horizontal line from the y-axis to point (a), a straight line connecting points (b) and (c).

 Exhibit 1: Illustrative Example of a Variable Resource Requirement Curve